codebytes/codebytes.github.io/_posts/2022-12-20-migrating-from-wordpress-to-github-pages.md

 > [https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)

-First this is I setup a repo to host my page.
-My username is codebytes, so I made a repo for codebytes.github.io.
+First this is I setup a repository to host my page.
+My username is codebytes, so I made a repository for codebytes.github.io.

 > [https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-a-repository-for-your-site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-a-repository-for-your-site)

-Knowing that I’m going to be using this repo for a Jekyll based site, I setup a dev container so that I could quickly have all the tools setup and configured.
+Knowing that I’m going to be using this repository for a Jekyll based site, I setup a dev container so that I could quickly have all the tools setup and configured.

 > [https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll)